North Coast 500 Route Planner + Itinerary, Map & Tips

 • Credit cards are widely accepted, with Visa and Mastercard being the most common.
 We think Wise is one of the best borderless multi-currency debit cards.
 Use it in 175 countries with the real exchange rate and no markups or sneaky transaction fees.

 • Save money and use the free wifi that is usually available in hotels and campsites.
-Buy an Airalo eSIM (and use code IZZY9131 for US$3 off) to stay connected wherever you travel in Scotland.
+Buy an Airalo eSIM (and use code THEGAPDECADERS for 10% off) to stay connected wherever you travel in Scotland.

 • Tipping in Scotland is welcomed, but not required.
 In restaurants and larger cafes aim to give around 10% if you’ve received good service.
 Sometimes a service charge will be added to your bill, in which case you should not leave a tip.
 It is common to tip taxi drivers by rounding up to the nearest pound, but not waiting staff, although there may be a tip jar.